Special offer

 Creating a paid time off request form is a way to standardize the request process and document employee absences.
 The form offers the following benefits:

-• Consistency: All departments can use the same form to establish a consistent time off request procedure.
-This reduces confusion and allows the company to enforce PTO policies fairly.
+• Consistency: All departments can use the same form to establish a consistent time-off request procedure.
+This reduces confusion and allows the company to enforce paid time off (PTO) policies fairly.
 It also reduces the chances of a forgotten or lost request.

 • Compliance: The form serves as a tracking system to help you verify that your employees and managers are following your PTO policies.